atomone-hub/genesis/README.md

 highest order for not just the hub but its hosted shards and IBC connected network (in other words, everyone).
-When there is a double-spend attack on the hub, the staking tokens of those responsible for the attack should be used to compensate the victims, and the remainder of the penalty burned.
-A staking token of an exchange zone for example must consequently have additional risks, and so $ATOM1 occupies a niche of minimal risk profile in comparison.
+When there is a double-spend attack on the hub, the staking tokens of those responsible for the attack should be used to compensate the victims as much as reasonable, and the non-zero remainder of the penalty burned.
+A staking token of an exchange zone for example must consequently have additional risks related to its business, and so $ATOM1 occupies a niche of minimal risk profile in comparison.

 IBC/ICS hubs should in general remain conservative in its function and offer utility through dependability and scaling.
 Any experiments that change the